snehabhattacharya24/snehabhattacharya24/README.md

-- 👋 Hi, I’m @snehabhattacharya24
+- 👋 Hi, I’m Sneha
-- Python, R, SQL
+- I use Python, R, SQL to make projects that interest me

 <!---
 snehabhattacharya24/snehabhattacharya24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.